 Yes.
 The rogue child invented an effective medical treatment for his own congenital illness using only primitive tools.

 He must be a super-genius; a very useful mutant.

-A silent chorus forms, upholding one suggestion above all others.
-A Majority decision coalesces.
+A silent chorus formed, upholding one suggestion above all others.
+A Majority decision coalesced.

 Give him a chance.